-Jimmy Donaldson, better known as MrBeast, is sitting at 51.5m YouTube subscribers after uploading what can only be described as immensely charitable efforts — but how can he afford to give away hundreds of thousands of dollars on a regular basis?
+Jimmy Donaldson, better known as MrBeast, is currently sitting at 102 million YouTube subscribers after uploading what can only be described as immensely charitable efforts — but how can he afford it all?
+How much money does MrBeast make?
+Here’s everything you need to know.

-It’s not every day that you see somebody routinely giving away over $100,000; nor is it a regular occurrence for a 22-year-old to buy five stores just to give away all of the contents.
+It’s not every day that you see somebody routinely giving away over $100,000; nor is it a regular occurrence for a 24-year-old to recreate Willy Wonka’s Chocolate Factory only to give it away.
 What is common, however, is that it’s MrBeast who’s leading the way in viral philanthropy through such stunts.

-Whether it’s giving away a $100,000 diamond, making somebody the proud owner of an $800,000 island, or breaking into a house just to leave $50,000, he has made a name for himself by performing increasingly-crazy acts of kindness.
+Whether it’s giving away a $100,000 diamond, making teams compete for $500,000, or having people battle it out in a Squid Game IRL recreation for $460,000, he has made a name for himself by performing increasingly crazy acts of kindness.
 This comes at a severe personal cost though, foregoing millions of dollars to become one of the most well-known faces online.

-With this in mind, how does MrBeast afford all of these insane stunts?
-How does he even have any money left over to feed himself?
+With this in mind, what is MrBeast’s net worth and how does he even have any money left over to feed himself?
 He has a few revenue streams that all help him to not only sustain himself but also his unwavering growth on the internet, and here we take a look at each of them.

 MrBeast has to earn a lot of money to sustain his videos, and his main channel is a loss leader in order to attract new viewers — it’s effectively a marketing spend.
 He’s set up other revenue streams to allow for this to happen, with one ultimate goal in mind that we’ll get into later in the article.

 Another common method of earning money from YouTube videos are brand deals.
-Companies big and small flock to relevant content to advertise themselves but if they want maximum impact then MrBeast is the target, almost always receiving over 30m viewers on a video.
+Companies big and small flock to relevant content to advertise themselves but if they want maximum impact then MrBeast is the target, hitting at least 75 million viewers on a video.
 His style of content is designed to attract eyeballs and, in a climate where attention is everything, he’s the gold standard.

 A genius aspect of his approach to content is that more brands want to work with him as he continues to grow, and he can charge increasing amounts for a spot in a video.
 Brands pay the larger figure and this allows him to make more attention-grabbing videos.
 It’s a circle of sustainable growth and nobody knows where the ceiling is — if it exists at all.

-Discount browser extension Honey tapped MrBeast to create a pre-roll advertisement for them, with the instantly-recognizable YouTuber appearing before videos start to explain why the viewer should give the extension a try.
+After having previously been tapped by Honey, MrBeast is now connected to e-commerce company Shopify, who he gives a shout out too during his video.
 We don’t know the terms of this deal but the chances of him doing it for free, considering that he’s trying to increase his income as much as possible, are slim.

-He also has a suite of supporting YouTube channels that were designed to generate income that allow him to support himself as his main channel loses money.
+He also has a suite of supporting YouTube channels which he produces in multiple languages that were designed to generate income that allow him to support himself as his main channel loses money.
 The likes of MrBeast Shorts, MrBeast Gaming, Beast Reacts, MrBeast 2, and Beast Philanthropy all exist to allow his original MrBeast channel to be a loss leader that grants him the maximum amount of attention.

 What’s a content creator without merchandise?
-MrBeast has bespoke lines of clothing that range from standard ‘Beast’ apparel to gaming-specific designs.
+MrBeast has bespoke lines of clothing that range from standard ‘Beast’ apparel to chocolate.
 He even launched a range of clothing for his MrBeast Burger venture.

 Launching a burger chain across the United States, MrBeast gave away $100 with every order placed at the first location he opened.
-When the service became available more widely, though (there are at least 300 locations to date), he made a limited menu available with a delivery-only option.
-It proved to be a hit, though we don’t know the revenue generated from this innovative business venture.
+After starting out with 300 locations in the US, the brand then reached a whopping 1,000 stores as he expanded to Europe and the rest of North America.
+It proved to be a hit with MrBeast Burger hitting $100 million in revenue in July 2022.
 This is a milestone in the world of YouTube creators, investing in new revenue streams and will no doubt inspire others to try something new.